GeoArkadeep/Stresslog/README.md

 ````
 pip install stresslog
 ````
-Consult the documentation for more help.
+Consult the documentation at https://stresslog.readthedocs.io/ for more help.

 ## Contributing

-First things first: **Open source does not mean open contribution.** While this project is public, we reserve the right to accept or reject contributions at our discretion.
+First things first: **Open source does not mean open contribution.** While this project is open source, we reserve the right to accept or reject contributions at our discretion.
 That said, we **welcome contributions**—feel free to submit a pull request!

 ### Guidelines for Contributions
 ✅ **Pull Requests are Welcome:** If you have an improvement, bug fix, or feature, send a PR.